Chewing the Fat: Spring 2018

 Timothy Pachirat PhD ’08, author of Every Twelve Seconds

 Thursday, March 1, 4:00 pm

 Timothy Pachirat is a professor of political science at UMass Amherst and author of Every Twelve Seconds, for which he was employed undercover for five months in a Great Plains slaughterhouse where 2,500 cattle were killed per day—one every twelve seconds.
-Co-sponsored by the Yale Sustainable Food Program, Pierson College, the Traphagen Alumni Speaker Series Fund, the Animal Law Speaker Series, and the Franke Program in Science and the Humanities.
+Co-sponsored by the Yale Sustainable Food Program, Pierson College, the Traphagen Alumni Speaker Series Fund, and the Franke Program in Science and the Humanities.

 Nayah Shah, Professor of American Studies and Ethnicity and History, University of Southern California

 Nayan Shah’s research examines historical struggles over bodies, space and the exercise of state power from the mid- 19th to the 21st century.
 His scholarship has contributed to studies of race, sexuality and gender and to the history of migration, health, law and governance.
 Shah will give a talk titled “Refusing to Eat: Asian Pacific American Bodily Defiance from Tule Lake Stockade to Refugee Detention” as a part of the Asian American Studies series from the Center for Race, Indigeneity, and Transnational Migration.
 Sponsored by RITM.